creachadair/taskgroup/README.md

 requires a bunch of additional plumbing to restrict when goroutines may be started or become active.

-The `Capacity` function limits the maximum number of goroutines that a group will have active concurrently.
+The `Capacity` method limits the maximum number of goroutines that a group will have active concurrently.

 Adding this is simple: